 A refresh typically leaves the infrastructure of your website intact and focuses on updating more stylistic or content elements.
 Periodic refreshes take less time and draw on fewer resources.
 They can help delay the need for a more in-depth website redesign.

 When should I refresh my website?

 Refreshes should be done frequently to update stale content and to incorporate current best practices for optimization.
 Maybe you’ve done some brand work – like a new logo and color palette – that needs to be reflected on your site.
 Or maybe your website could benefit from content changes to better speak to your target personas.
 Perhaps a refinement to your layout or additional pages is needed to better convert customers.
 These are all good reasons to refresh your website.

 A website redesign, on the other hand, is much more involved – in resources, time, and costs.
 You are basically rebuilding your website from the ground up!
 It goes beyond the user-facing updates and evaluates the infrastructure of the site.

 A good website redesign process will start with Discovery sessions.
-This discovery should be in-depth and be laser-focused on the ideal buyer and their needs.
+This discovery should be in-depth and laser-focused on the ideal buyer and their needs.
 This process also takes into account everything from the look and feel to functionality.
 Mercury believes in Discovery sessions so much that they’re mandatory for all our redesign projects!

 Discovery is the first part of our Mercury Method: Spread Your Wings.
 This crucial process informs key website elements like the sitemap, wireframes, compliance analysis, content strategy, and hosting + platform recommendations.
-You can learn more about our website process and deliverables here.

 When do I need a website redesign?